SilvioAmaral/SolutionAchitecture/docs/Architecture Project #1.md

 This section we view how containers in the static model are mapped to infrastructure.

-Currently we have the mobile app installed on the client directly fetching data from the API server.
-The installation files are served to the users phone by the respective platform marketplaces.
+Currently we have the mobile app installed on the client directly fetching data from the single API server instance.
+The executable files are hosted by the respective platform marketplaces.

 There are two VM instances of 200GB RAM and 32vCPUs.
-On the first instance , we have our web server that delivers a SPA app and static content to the web clients.
+On the first instance , we have:

+- our web server that delivers a SPA app and static content to the web clients.
 The SPA then runs on the browser and communicates directly to the API.

-The API layer is also on the the first VM instance and receives all requests from reads and writes all data to the database.
+- the API layer is also on the the first VM instance and receives all requests from reads and writes all data to the database.

-The Database is installed on the second VM and it is a single MySQL database instance that managed by our cloud services provider and we only have read/write access.
+The Database is installed on the second VM of the same size , and it runs a single MySQL database instance that is managed by our cloud services provider.

 ## 3 One Month Plan